joergkrause/svogv/CONTRIBUTING.md

 chances of your issue being dealt with quickly:

 * **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps
-* **Angular and Material Versions** - which versions of Angular and Material are affected (e.g. 2.0.0-alpha.53)
+* **Angular and Bootstrap Versions** - which versions of Angular and Bootstrap are affected (e.g. 2.2.0)
 * **Motivation for or Use Case** - explain what are you trying to do and why the current behavior is a bug for you
 * **Browsers and Operating System** - is this a problem with all browsers?
 * **Reproduce the Error** - provide a live example (using [CodePen][codepen], [JsBin][jsbin],
     [Plunker][plunker], etc.) or a unambiguous set of steps
-* **Screenshots** - Due to the visual nature of Angular Material, screenshots can help the team triage issues far more quickly than a text descrption.
+* **Screenshots** - Due to the visual nature of the SVOGV widgets, screenshots can help the team triage issues far more quickly than a text descrption.
 * **Related Issues** - has a similar issue been reported before?
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

-You can file new issues by providing the above information [here](https://github.com/angular/material2/issues/new).
+You can file new issues by providing the above information [here](https://github.com/joergkrause/svogv/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search [GitHub](https://github.com/angular/material2/pulls) for an open or closed PR that relates to your submission.
+* Search [GitHub](https://github.com/joergkrause/svogv/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
   We cannot accept code without this.